PolarRobotics/PR-Docs/docs/source/training/devenv-windows.md

 ## Overview

 - In this tutorial, you will install Visual Studio Code with the Dev Container and other extensions necessary to work with the Polar Robotics codebase.
-Finally, you will compile and build the project to prepare for the next step – [uploading code to a robot](./uploading-code).
+Finally, you will compile and build the project to prepare for the next step – [flashing code to a robot](./uploading-code).

 ### Prerequisites